Active Directory Domain Services

 When your organization subscribes to Office 365, you are provided with your own Managed Forest.
 The Managed Forest contains Active Directory objects such as users, groups, and contacts.
-Each user has a mail-enabled user account in the Managed Forest that is disabled for logon.
+Each user has a user account enabled for email in the Managed Forest that is disabled for logon.
 This user account is provisioned for Exchange Online and Lync Online services.

 Microsoft Management Forest

 Microsoft Management Forests are single-domain forests that contain user accounts and security groups that are required for administration of the Microsoft managed environments.
-Multiple Management Forests existing to fulfill operational and security requirements.
-Microsoft operates Management Forests for organizations subscribed to Office 365 dedicated plans and another separate Management Forest for organizations subscribed to Office 365 dedicated plans that support U.S. International Traffic in Arms Regulations (ITAR).
+Multiple Management Forests exist to fulfill operational and security requirements.
+Microsoft operates Management Forests for organizations subscribed to Office 365 Dedicated plans and another separate Management Forest for organizations subscribed to Office 365 Dedicated plans that support U.S. International Traffic in Arms Regulations (ITAR).
 Only qualified Microsoft personnel can access the Management Forests; your organization has no access to them.

 An Active Directory trust is required to enable authentication between your Customer Forest (and any domains) and the Microsoft Managed Forest.
 The trust serves as the authentication pipeline that allows users in a domain to access Office 365 resources (such as a mailbox or SharePoint data) in a Microsoft Managed Forest.

 Active Directory trusts are implemented between the Microsoft Managed Forest and the Customer Forest.
 This enables the single sign-on authentication feature of Office 365.
-Additional information regarding the creation and management of trusts can be found in Microsoft TechNet article Active Directory Domains and Trusts.
+Additional information regarding the creation and management of trusts can be found in Active Directory Domains and Trusts.